 Expanding human potential.
 Improving people's lives.

 Human scientists enhance nearly every aspect of your daily life.
-As one of the world's largest learning communities of human scientists, the Iowa State University College of Human Sciences draws together scholars who advance:
+As one of the world's largest learning communities of human scientists with more than 46,000 living alumni, the Iowa State University College of Human Sciences draws together scholars who advance:

 - Health and wellness